These are the most commonly-used Dutch tax terms and phrases:

 Foreign pre-incorporation profit scheme

-The amount of the double tax relief cannot be more than the payable income tax in the relevant box.
-This could mean that certain deductible items, such as the mortgage interest connected with your owner-occupied home, will not result in a tax advantage.
-For these types of situations, there is the roll-over scheme.
-By means of a decision, we determine the amount of foreign income which is included in the calculation of the relief in a following year.
+Because the amount of double tax relief cannot be more than the payable income tax in any box, certain deductible items such as mortgage interest connected with your primary home may not give you a tax advantage.
+If so, you can employ a roll-over scheme which means foreign income can be included in the calculation of tax relief in a following year.

-The roll-over scheme is applied to each box.
-Therefore, it is possible that you will receive a decision for income in box 1 and another decision for income in box 3.
+The roll-over scheme can be applied independently to each box.
+This means we could make one decision for income in box 1 and another for income in box 3.

 Example of how the roll-over scheme works in box 1